Students from the social justice documentary program.

 This course, led by Robert Curry, PhD, provides an introduction to environmental biology through study of the natural history of organisms and ecosystems of Maritime Canada.
 Lectures, readings and writing assignments are augmented by a multi-day trip to Nova Scotia with a focus on the exploration of diverse terrestrial and aquatic ecosystems, identification of organisms and independent projects.

-Led by Alan Drew, MFA, and Tsering Wangmo, PhD, Writing Through Conflict explored the important role of creative writing in confronting, protesting and engaging with socio-political conflicts.
-As part of this course, students traveled to Belfast, Ireland to participate in an intensive creative writing conference at Queens University, engaged in daily writing workshops with Irish authors, took literary tours in Belfast, attended readings and creative writing symposiums, and revised and shared their work in a student showcase.
+Writing Through Conflict explores the important role of creative writing in confronting, protesting and engaging with socio-political conflicts.
+As part of this course, students traveled to Belfast, Ireland to participate in an intensive creative writing conference at Queen's University, engaged in daily writing workshops with Irish authors, took literary tours in Belfast, attended readings and creative writing symposiums, and revised and shared their work in a student showcase.

 International Student Experience